Soccer

 Claims that the former Borussia Dortmund boss was about to replace Postecoglou started to circulate around Christmas and aren't going away.

-Besiktas presidential candidate Serdal Adali recently announced that Terzic expects to succeed Postecoglou at Tottenham and that's why the Turkish club have given him a swerve.
+Besiktas presidential candidate Serdal Adali announced that Terzic expected to succeed Postecoglou at Tottenham and that's why the Turkish club have given him a swerve.

-There's been much wailing from Spurs fans about the rumour as you'd expect, but luckily for them he's now down to 9/1.
+There's been much wailing from Spurs fans about the rumour as you'd expect, but luckily for them he's now dropped from 12/1 then 20/1 and now 50/1.

 Thiago Motta